react-navigation/react-navigation.github.io/versioned_docs/version-8.x/material-top-tab-navigator.md

 Boolean indicating whether to make the tab bar scrollable.

-If you set this to `true`, you should also specify a width in `tabBarItemStyle` to improve the performance of initial render.
+When this is set to `true`, each tab is sized to fit its content by default.
+To use a fixed width instead, set `width` in `tabBarItemStyle`.

 #### `tabBarLabelStyle`